 HAPPY INDEPENDENCE DAY

-(The Author is a regular writer for this newspaper and can be reached at firstname.lastname@example.org)
+(Dr. Parveen Kumar is a faculty at SKUAST-K; can be reached at firstname.lastname@example.org)